I Saw the TV Glow: Themes

 Jack Haven cited I Saw the TV Glow as an allegory for being transgender.
-Schoenbrun has frequently described the film as being about the "egg crack", a term for the moment in a trans person's life when they realize their identity does not correspond to their assigned gender, and said Owen's choice to not bury himself alive with Maddy and ultimate existential crisis was illustrative of their personal fears of potentially living out their life without having transitioned.
+Schoenbrun has frequently described the film as being about the "egg crack", a term for the moment in a transgender person's life upon realizing that their identity does not correspond to their assigned sex, and said Owen's choice to not bury himself alive with Maddy and ultimate existential crisis was illustrative of their personal fears of potentially living out their life without having transitioned.
 In a June 2024 profile of themself published in The New Yorker, Schoenbrun discussed how their relationship with their family had influenced the film's story, saying:

 TV Glow is about something I think a lot of trans people understand. [...]
 The tension between the space that you exist within, which feels like home, and the simultaneous terror and liberation of understanding that that space might not be able to hold you in your true form. [...]
 I think many people, even if they are sympathetic to narratives of biological-family estrangement, still want to believe in resolution or restorative reparative work.
 And I think this does a disservice to queer people who are not in control of whether that work can be done.

-I Saw the TV Glow is heavily influenced by and draws parallels to Buffy the Vampire Slayer (1997–2003), including its use of The Pink Opaque, which features similar elements like strong female leads and a mix of mythic and monster of the week episodes.
+I Saw the TV Glow is heavily influenced by and draws parallels to Buffy the Vampire Slayer (1997–2003).
+This is reflected in the film's fictional TV show The Pink Opaque, which mirrors Buffy through its strong female leads and a mix of mythic and monster-of-the-week episodes.
 Owen is introduced to this "Buffy-esque" show that becomes a refuge for him until its narrative starts affecting his reality as the story explores loneliness and the search for something real through a fixation.
 The cameo by Benson, who played lesbian character Tara Maclay on Buffy, "felt healing in a way" for Schoenbrun, who relied on the show as a coping mechanism during adolescence.

-The narrative diverges by airing on a children's network and incorporating a magical realism akin to The Adventures of Pete & Pete (1991–1996).
+The film has been compared to The Adventures of Pete & Pete (1991–1996), exploring the theme of children living in a "semi-magical, frequently scary" world unnoticed by adults.
 Maronna and Tamberelli, lead actors of Pete & Pete, appear as ghostly neighbors to explore the uncanny nature of aging.
-Schoenbrun emphasized that the cameos are not mere Easter eggs but are meant to deepen the film's ideas.
+Schoenbrun emphasized that the cameos are meant to deepen the film's ideas.